 When I was a child, my grandmother devoured Agatha Christie novels and I would watch her read in wonder, jealous of the imaginary world she got swept up in.
-I wanted to travel to far off lands and go on adventures.
+I wanted to travel to far off lands.
 I wanted to slay the dragon and solve the mystery.
 I wanted to fall in love again and again.
 I finally read a novel in one sitting when I was 12.
 From that moment on, my love affair with words began.

 I pursued my other interests and chose a career that came naturally.
 My mother collected antiques and would redecorate the house I grew up in too many times to count.
 I learned about combining different materials, textures, and colors with ease from her expert tutelage.
 I was self-taught at first, then honed my design skills at Newbury College.
-After finishing the program, I worked in boutiques dressing windows in Boston, and then interiors.
+I started dressing boutique windows in Boston, and then interiors.

 Creating is creating.
 You can use a brush, a pen, an instrument—it’s all the same to me.
 I finally picked up my pen again.